-Slate supports direct, native SQL Server connections that may be used by any client that supports connections to a SQL Server.
+Slate supports direct, native SQL Server connections that can be used by any client that supports connections to a SQL Server.
 The connections provide a read-only interface to your Slate database.
-These credentials may be directly provisioned within Slate and are restricted to a specific set of external IP addresses or subnets.
+These credentials can be directly provisioned in Slate and are restricted to a specific set of external IP addresses or subnets.
+Some examples of SQL Server clients are listed below.